Pump and Dump vs Structured Investing

 Reading creates clarity.
 A written system creates consistency.

-Disclaimer: This article is for educational purposes only and does not constitute financial advice.
+Disclaimer: This article is for educational purposes only and does not constitute financial, investment, legal, or tax advice.